SKRTEEEEEE/agora-next/README.md

 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3002](http://localhost:3002) with your browser to see the result.

+> **Note:** This application runs on port 3002 by default to avoid conflicts with other services in the ecosystem.

 ## Testing